AnthonyBongers/KantoWallpaper/README.md

 - Fuchsia City
 - Cinnabar Island (Doesn't even move because the island is so small.
 Maybe remove?)

+I might add a few routes in there soon too.

 ## Preview

 I made a gif preview.
 I don't know how to make a well optimized gif, so it looks a lot faster and smoother on device :(